fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 const input = container.querySelector('#note-input')
 ```

-However we shall stick to a approach using _getByPlaceholderText_ in the test.
+However we shall stick to the approach of using _getByPlaceholderText_ in the test.

-Let us look to couple of details before moving on.
+Let us look to a couple of details before moving on.
 Let us assume that a component would render test to an HTML-element as follows:

 ```js
 const Note = ({ note, toggleImportance }) => {